Sanae Takaichi: Early legislative career (1993–2006)

 Takaichi was first elected to the Japanese parliament's lower house, the House of Representatives, in the 1993 Japanese general election as an independent.
 In 1994, she joined the minor "Liberals" party led by Koji Kakizawa, which soon merged into the New Frontier Party.

+In 1994, Takaichi was pictured with other politicians for an advert in the magazine Tokyo Seikei Tsushin, endorsing a 1994 book titled "Hitler's Election Strategy."
+The book praises Adolf Hitler's ability to concentrate power and shape public opinion, emphasising there are lessons for Japan in this regard.
+The book says nothing of the Holocaust.

 In 1996, Takaichi ran as a sanctioned candidate from the New Frontier Party and was re-elected to the House of Representatives, despite the New Frontier Party losing nationally.
 On 5 November, she responded to recruitment from the Secretary-General of the LDP Koichi Kato and joined the LDP.
 Her act of switching parties, two months after winning the election with anti-LDP votes, resulted in heavy criticism from New Frontier Party members.

 In the LDP, Takaichi belonged to the Mori Faction, formally, the Seiwa Seisaku Kenkyūkai, and she served as a Parliamentary Vice Minister for the Ministry of International Trade and Industry under the Keizō Obuchi cabinet.
 She also served as chairman of the Education and Science Committee.
-In the 2000 House of Representatives election she was placed in the first position on the LDP's proportional representation list and easily won her third term.
+In the 2000 House of Representatives election she was placed in first position on the LDP's proportional representation list and easily won her third term.
 In 2002, she was appointed as the Senior Vice Minister of the Ministry of Economy, Trade and Industry under Junichiro Koizumi.

 In the 2003 Japanese general election, she was defeated in the Nara 1st district by Democratic Party lawmaker Sumio Mabuchi.
 She moved to the nearby city of Ikoma and won a seat representing the Nara 2nd district in the 2005 Japanese general election.
 In 2004, while she was out of the Diet, she took an economics faculty position at Kinki University.